Drealine/weatherlinklive-driver-weewx/README.md

 ### Retrieve data from Weatherlink.com

-NB : If you disable this option, you will not have more informations like txBatteryStatus, signal quality, etc.

 If you want to use weatherlink.com to retrieve lost data when Weewx crash for example, you have to create an API Key :

 - Create your API Key v2 on https://www.weatherlink.com/account